 A history resource written for & by young people, telling the stories the textbooks leave out.
 Nominate your #HistoryHero today!

-The "Woodhull Memorial" of January 11, 1871, claimed that women, as citizens of the United States, already possessed the right to vote under the Constitution.
-If a woman could be tried as a criminal or testify in court, there could be no legal grounds to bar her from political participation.
-Unsurprisingly, the all-male Congress was not persuaded, but Victoria's declaration received national coverage.
-The Woodhull Memorial created a small crack in patriarchal politics that would eventually break open the way to women's suffrage fifty years later.
+Congress tried to stop her candidacy, but on 11 January 1871, Victoria argued that if women could be tried as criminals, there was no legal grounds to bar them from political participation.
+The “Woodhull Memorial” created a small crack in patriarchal politics that would eventually break open the way to women's suffrage — fifty years later!